Private Lives (band): Biography

 The band formed in 1980.
-At its core was vocalist and songwriter John Adams, accompanied by Rick Lane on keyboards and John Reed on bass.
+At its core was vocalist and songwriter John Adams, accompanied by Rick Lane on keyboards and John Read on bass.
 The band's debut single, "Where Do I Go", was released by WEA on 1 August 1980.
 The song was written by Adams and Lane and produced by Adams and David Moore.

 The band signed to the Chrysalis Records label, releasing a single, "Because You're Young", on 12 March 1982.
-It featured Adams on vocals, Lane on keyboards, Reed on bass, Steve Harvey on drums and Bobby Valentino on violin, with guest appearances by Gary Barnacle on saxophone and Paul Harvey on guitar.
+It featured Adams on vocals, Lane on keyboards, Read on bass, Steve Harvey on drums and Bobby Valentino on violin, with guest appearances by Gary Barnacle on saxophone and Paul Harvey on guitar.
 The song was written by Adams and Lane and produced by Adams and Martin Rushent.
 The band's third single, "Memory of Your Name", also on Chrysalis was released on 13 August 1982.
-The lineup on the single featured Adams on vocals and drums, Reed on bass and Lane on keyboards, with guest appearances by Simon Climie on guitar and Guy Baker on bass.
+The lineup on the single featured Adams on vocals and drums, Read on bass and Lane on keyboards, with guest appearances by Simon Climie on guitar and Guy Baker on bass.
 It was produced by Tony Visconti.
 The band gathered a strong live following, but poor record sales led to them being dropped by the label and the band breaking up.